StackVista/stackstate-docs/develop/developer-guides/agent_check/agent-check-api.md

 ### Health

-Health information can be sent to StackState with the following methods:
+You can send health information to StackState with the following methods:

 * `self.health.check_state` - send a check state as part of a snapshot.
 * `self.health.start_snapshot()` - start a health snapshot.
 Stackstate will only process health information if it is sent as part of a snapshot.